 Our Use of Web Beacons and Analytics Services

 Microsoft web pages may contain electronic images known as web beacons (also called single-pixel gifs) that we use to help deliver cookies on our sites, count users who have visited those sites and deliver co-branded services.
 We also include web beacons in our promotional email messages or newsletters to determine whether you open and act on them.

-In addition to placing web beacons on our own sites, we sometimes work with other companies that advertise on Microsoft sites to place our web beacons on their sites or in their advertisements.
+In addition to placing web beacons on our own sites, we sometimes work with other companies to place our web beacons on their sites or in their advertisements.
 This helps us develop statistics on how often clicking on an advertisement on a Microsoft site results in a purchase or other action on the advertiser's site.